ronbrueher/repo/README.md

 ~~~

 ## Run
-1. From the BatchAnalyzer directory, enter one of the following:
+1. From the BatchAnalyzer directory, enter any of the following commands:

 ~~~
 is-invalid-batch JSON-FILE